 The Connection is designed unlike many other linked repeater systems.
 Our repeaters don’t all connect to one main repeater.
-Checkout the system map and you’ll see that many of the repeaters are chained together serially.
-All the linking is done via amateur radio.
-There are no phone lines, microwave links, or other non-ham links.
+Except for Durango, all the linking is done via amateur radio.
+There are no phone lines, internet, or other non-ham links (Durango is an exception, using internet).
 With this combination of linking radios and remote sites that act as clients to other repeaters, there is a one way signal path across the system.
 In some cases the repeater’s audio is wired to a link radio and communications with another site is via a simplex link frequency or repeater pair.
 Duplex links are available between some repeaters, but most of the links are in one direction across the system at any given time.

 One of the most significant characteristics of this system is the time it takes for transmitters to unkey across the system and return to an idle state, allowing a response in the opposite direction.
 Consider a conversation between Jim in Colorado Springs and Steve in Grand Junction.
 When Jim unkeys it takes a small but measurable time for each transmitter along the path to Grand Junction to unkey, drop its carrier, and allow the next link to follow suit.
 Only after each transmitter has unkeyed is Steve able to respond.
 When he begins transmitting, it takes more time for his audio to propagate back through each repeater and link transceiver in the chain back to Colorado Springs.
 If another user keys up on the eastern slope before Steve’s signal gains control from the other end, his response is lost.